 19. Take care of your health

-Emotional health can affect physical health and vice versa.
+Mental health can affect physical health and vice versa.
 Taking care of your physical health may help boost your overall happiness.
 Plus, it’s a good way to foster a good relationship with yourself.

 Make eating a balanced diet, exercising regularly, and getting plenty of sleep part of what you do with your alone time.
 Be sure to get an annual physical, and see your doctor to manage any preexisting health conditions.